Dishwasher: Commercial use

-Large heavy-duty dishwashers are available for use in commercial establishments (e.g. hotels, restaurants) where many dishes must be cleaned.

-Unlike a residential dishwasher, a commercial dishwasher does not utilize a drying cycle (commercial drying is achieved by heated ware meeting open air once the wash/rinse/sanitation cycles have been completed) and thus are significantly faster than their residential counterparts.
-Washing is conducted with 65–71 C temperatures and sanitation is achieved by either the use of a booster heater that will provide the machine 82 °C "final rinse" temperature or through the use of a chemical sanitizer.
-This distinction labels the machines as either "high-temp" or "low-temp".

-Some commercial dishwashers work similarly to a commercial car wash, with a pulley system that pulls the rack through a small chamber (known widely as a "rack conveyor" systems).
-Single-rack washers require an operator to push the rack into the washer, close the doors, start the cycle, and then open the doors to pull out the cleaned rack, possibly through a second opening into an unloading area.
+Heavy-duty dishwashers are used in commercial establishments (e.g. hotels, restaurants) where many dishes must be cleaned, utilizing the three-step process of washing, rinsing sanitization.
+There are many types of commercial dishwashers including under-counter, single tank, conveyor, flight type, and carousel machines.
+Single-rack washers require an operator to push the rack into the washer, close the doors, start the cycle, and then open the doors to pull out the cleaned rack, possibly through a second opening, into an unloading area.
+A "rack conveyor" system works similarly to a commercial car wash, with a pulley system that pulls the rack through a small chamber.

 In the UK, the British Standards Institution set standards for dishwashers.
 In the US, NSF International (an independent not-for-profit organization) sets the standards for wash and rinse time along with minimum water temperature for chemical or hot-water sanitizing methods.
-There are many types of commercial dishwashers including under-counter, single tank, conveyor, flight type, and carousel machines.
+Washing is typically conducted with 65–71 C temperatures and sanitation is achieved by either the use of a booster heater that will provide the machine 82 °C "final rinse" temperature or through the use of a chemical sanitizer.
+This distinction labels the machines as either "high-temp" or "low-temp".
+A commercial dishwasher does not utilize a drying cycle, with drying achieved by heated ware meeting open air once the wash cycle has been completed, and is thus significantly faster than its residential counterpart.

 Commercial dishwashers often have significantly different plumbing and operations than a home unit, in that there are often separate sprayers for washing and rinsing/sanitizing.
 The wash water is heated with an in-tank electric heat element and mixed with a cleaning solution, and is used repeatedly from one load to the next.
-The wash tank usually has a large strainer basket to collect food debris, and the strainer may not be emptied until the end of the day's kitchen operations.
+Additional soap is periodically added to the main wash-water tank, from either large soap concentrate tanks or dissolved from a large solid soap block, to maintain wash-water cleaning effectiveness.
+The wash tank usually has a large strainer basket to collect food debris, which may only be emptied at the end of the day.

 Water used for rinsing and sanitizing is generally delivered directly through building water supply and is not reusable.
 However, commercial dishwashers excel in water efficiency, with some models using less than 0.4 gallons of water per rack.
-Used rinse water empties into the wash tank reservoir, which dilutes some of the used wash water and causes a small amount to drain out through an overflow tube.
-The system may first rinse with pure water only and then sanitize with an additive solution that is left on the dishes as they leave the washer to dry.
+Used rinse water empties into the wash-tank reservoir, which dilutes some of the used wash water and causes a small amount to drain out through an overflow tube.

-Additional soap is periodically added to the main wash water tank, from either large soap concentrate tanks or dissolved from a large solid soap block, to maintain wash water cleaning effectiveness.
+Penetration rates

+The rate of adoption for dishwashers varies significantly from country to country.
+A variety of social, economic, and cultural factors influence the market penetration of dishwashers in different nations.